firstline-idp/firstline-angular/README.md

 }
 ```

+In this example, we assume that the API endpoint http://localhost:8080/posts exists.

 ### Protect a page

 Create a component `SecureComponent` with secure UI content.
 Add the following code to `app-routing.module.ts`.
-If you implemented everything correct, unauthenticated users can no longer access `/scured`.
+If you implemented everything correct, unauthenticated users can no longer access `/secured`.

 ```ts
 // app-routing.module.ts